jundalisay/superb/content/en/research/mohammad/quran/sura-002l.md

 That is because they say, “Commerce is like usury.”
 But Allah has permitted commerce, and has forbidden usury.
 Whoever, on receiving advice from his Lord, refrains, may keep his past earnings, and his case rests with Allah.
 But whoever resumes—these are the dwellers of the Fire, wherein they will abide forever.

-276. Allah condemns usury, and He blesses charities.
-Allah does not love any sinful ingrate.
+276. Allah condemns usury and blesses charities. <!-- Allah does not love any sinful ingrate. -->

 277. Those who believe, and do good deeds, and pray regularly, and give charity—they will have their reward with their Lord; they will have no fear, nor shall they grieve.